DoDAO-io/dodao-academy-guides/generated/markdown/intro-to-curve-dodao-academy.md

 ##### Advantages of owning veCRV:

-- [x]  To earn new tokens for veCRV wotes in bribing
+- [x]  To earn rewards through bribing
 - [x]  To get voting power in gauge weight
 - [x]  Participate in Curve DAO governance
-- [x]  veCRV can be converted to cvxCRV in Convex Finance to earn more staking rewards
+- [x]  Gain more rewards by investing veCRV in Convex Finance

-##### What rewards does curve finance offers to liquidity provider?
+##### What rewards does curve finance offers?

-- [ ]  They get more governance power over other
+- [x]  You are given veCRV for locking CRV token
-- [ ]  They get o.1 USDC for every dollar locked
+- [ ]  You can withdraw staked CRV any time
-- [x]  They Earn a boost of up to 2.5 times
+- [x]  Earn a boost of up to 2.5 times
-- [x]  They earn a cut of trading fees
+- [x]  Voting power to participate in the DAO voting